hako-mikan/sd-webui-supermerger/README.md

 - New feature, tensor merge added [detail here](https://github.com/hako-mikan/sd-webui-supermerger/blob/main/calcmode_en.md#tensor)
 - New XY plot type : calcmode,prompt

-## requirement
+## Requirements
+- diffusers(0.10.2 to 0.14.0)
-diffusers(0.10.2 to 0.14.0),sklearn is required to use some LoRA-related features
+- sklearn is required to use some LoRA-related features

-# overview
+# Overview
 This extension allows merged models to be loaded as models for image generation without saving them.
 This extension can prevent the use of HDD and SSD.